 Meet Qat Wanders, Founder of Wandering Words Media

-Writing has been a big part of my life for as long as I can remember.
-As an avid reader, writer, and book editor, I am absolutely in love with the written word.
-(I’ve studied seven languages!)
+Writing has been a big part of Qat’s life for as long as she can remember.
+As an avid reader, writer, and book editor, she fosters a deep love for the written word.
+Heck, she has studied seven languages!
+Qat holds both a bachelor’s and a master’s degree in English Literature and Editing with an emphasis in Creative Writing.
+She is also a Certified Professional Editor (CPE).

 Meet Our Team